Nigali Sagar: Kanakamuni Buddha

-It is said that in this place the Kanakamuni Buddha, one of the Buddhas of the past, was born.
-The Asoka inscription engraved on the pillar in Brahmi script and Pali language attests the fact that Emperor Asoka enlarged the Kanakamuni Buddha's stupa, worshiped it and erected a stone pillar for Kanakamuni Buddha on the occasion of the twentieth year of his coronation.
+The inscription says that in this place the Kanakamuni Buddha, one of the Buddhas of the past, was born.
+The Ashoka inscription engraved on the pillar in Brahmi script and Pali language attests the fact that Emperor Asoka enlarged the Kanakamuni Buddha's stupa, worshiped it and erected a stone pillar for Kanakamuni Buddha on the occasion of the twentieth year of his coronation.

-Added to the doubts on the authenticity of the inscription, the very mention of a "divinized Buddha having been several time reborn" and preceded by other Buddhas such as Kanakamuni Buddha, inscribed on a pillar in a historical period as early as the 3rd century BCE, is considered by some authors as quite doubtful and problematic.
-Such complex religious constructions are generally considered as belonging to later stages of the development of Buddhism.

 The Nigali Sagar Edict

 The inscription, made when Emperor Asoka visited the site in 249 BCE and erected the pillar, reads: